jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-03.md

 <!-- The Force of Capital
 The Time Value of Capital  -->
+{{< i s="/graphics/econ/resourcemechanism.png" a="Resource Mechanisms" c="Money is the crudest resource mechanism.
+This is why it is often said to be the root of all evil." >}}

 The time value of money states that a dollar today is worth more than a dollar tomorrow.
 This is due to a few key reasons: